NateEag/how-i-code/drafts/implementing-algorithms.rst

 reveal.

 Where reasonable, replace each section headed by an algorithmic comment with a call to another algorithm.
-Name the sub-algorithms so that the comments can be removed.
+Name the sub-algorithms clearly so that the comments are no longer necessary.

 Finally, once you've used the algorithm in a few different cases and see no drastic changes, add public documentation so that future programmers do not